Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two succinct sentences.
-The first states the precise action; the second gives a practical example.
+The description is extremely concise with two short sentences.
+The first sentence states the core functionality, and the second provides usage guidance.
 No unnecessary words or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.